 This seems to explain why guys who are starting out thinner than average are able to build muscle at such a tremendous pace.
 I suspect that our muscle growth trajectory looks more like this:

-How much muscle can we gain before our genetic potential starts to limit us?
+How much muscle can an ectomorph gain before reaching their genetic potential?
 Now we’ve arrived at the issue of our genetic muscular potential.
 As naturally skinny hardgainers, how far away from our genetic potential are we?
 After all, it doesn’t matter how close to the average genetic potential we are, it matters how closer to our genetic potential we are.

-Our 130-pound skinny beginner, though, still only has forty pounds of muscle.
+Our 130-pound ectomorph beginner, though, still only has forty pounds of muscle.
 That means that he still has 68–74 pounds of muscle to gain before he starts butting up against his genetic potential.
-That’s an absolutely insane amount of muscle that he can gain over the course of his lifetime, most of which will come during his first couple years of proper bulking.
+That’s an absolutely insane amount of muscle that he can gain over the course of his lifetime, most of which he could theoretically gain during his first couple years of proper bulking.

-We have our skinny-guy newbie gains, where we bulk up insanely quickly, gaining up to thirty pounds in just a few months.
-This often allows us to shoot past the average non-lifter, like so:
+We have our ectomorph newbie gains, where we bulk up insanely quickly, gaining up to thirty pounds in just a few months.
+This can allow us to shoot past the average non-lifter.
+Here’s a remarkable example of that:

 Then, because we’re no longer skinny, we have our typical newbie gains, where we can expect to gain around two pounds of muscle per month.
-This usually allows us to catch up to the other casual lifters over the course of a year or so, earning us a totally athletic and attractive physique, like so:
+This usually allows us to catch up to the other casual lifters over the course of a year or so, earning us a totally athletic and attractive physique.
+Here’s an exceptional example of that:

 Then at this intermediate point, we can expect to start gaining muscle at a slower rate.
 It also becomes hard to add more muscle mass.
 We need to start following especially well-programmed lifting routines as well as actively overcoming plateaus.
 This is also where we might need to start bringing up weak or lagging muscle groups.